 Every business relies on good written communication, from the marketing copy that attracts a customer to the instructions for putting together a product.
 For many small businesses, hiring a freelance writer makes the most sense.
 It can save you time and money while ensuring a higher-quality product.

 This article will discuss not only how to hire a freelance writer—finding and selecting the right one for your business—but also what freelance writers do, how much to pay them, and the benefits of hiring freelance writers.

-Finding a freelance writer is not that different from finding any freelance employee.
+Finding a freelance writer is not that different from finding any freelance worker.
 Here are the most common ways.